 Triathlon – A sport picked up by executives after it emerged mere marathons are too cheap and easy to be meaningful status symbols.

 University – An unreformed medieval guild currently involved in a daring pivot from education to usury.

 Unrealistic standards of beauty – Body shapes achievable by any healthy person with two hours of light exercise per week.

 Value dam – Company that isn’t subject to competitive pressures, but its suppliers are.
 As a result, it exerts pricing power in both directions and captures disproportionate value.

-Viking raids of England – A series of Viking raids on the British isles during the 8th and 9th centuries, involving the abduction of almost all attractive British women, which explains both Icelandic and British women today.
+Viking raids of England – A series of raids on the British isles during the 8th and 9th centuries, in the course of which the Vikings abducted all attractive British women, which explains both Icelandic and British women today.

 Wellness – Pseudoscientific scams aimed at middle class women.

 White supremacist – 1.
 Typically the ugliest, stupidest and least valuable members of the white race who claim collective superiority to compensate for their individual inferiority.
 2. (Colloquial) Anyone who disagrees with a leftist, especially using statistics.

 Yoga – 1.
 Stretching + superstition.
 2. Ancient wisdom of the orient largely based on 19th century British army calisthenics.
 3. Exercise system originally designed for ascetic hermits that now requires $ 200 worth of brightly colored equipment.
 4. Recreational mysticism for middle class western women.
 (See Wellness)

 Weltschmerzmeisterschaft – The German term for Social Justice.
 Literally “World-Pain Championships”.
 Competitive pretense of suffering to gain unearned concessions from good-natured westerners.